genderkit/genderkit/_resources/problems.md

 Here's how to handle some common issues with the UK healthcare system:

-- *My GP doesn't know how to update my name or gender marker*
+{% capture title %}My GP doesn't know how to update my name or gender marker{% endcapture %}
+{% capture body %}
 You can find information about what to tell your GP surgery staff on [our Updating NHS Records page]({% link _articles/updating-nhs-patient-details.md %}).
+{% endcapture %}
+{% include details body=body title=title %}

-- *My GP doesn't know how to refer me to a gender service*
+{% capture title %}My GP doesn't know how to refer me to a gender service{% endcapture %}
+{% capture body %}
 First check to see if it is possible to refer yourself to the gender service instead.
 You can find this information on [our UK Gender Services page]({% link _resources/gender-services.md %}).

 If your GP is unsure what the next step should be, you can direct them to [the advice for GPs published by the General Medical Council](https://www.gmc-uk.org/ethical-guidance/ethical-hub/trans-healthcare#mental-health-and-bridging-prescriptions) - it is their responsibility to read this information and be familiar with it.
 If you're still not able to get a referral, you may find contacting the service you want to be referred to can support you in getting a referral.
+{% endcapture %}
+{% include details body=body title=title %}

-- *I have a problem with my hormone treatment*
+{% capture title %}I have a problem with my hormone treatment{% endcapture %}
+{% capture body %}
 First speak to the person who monitors your hormone therapy - often, this is your GP.

 If they are unsure how to help, you can suggest they get advice from one of these sources:

 - NHS prescribing policies for trans people
 - an endocrinologist who originally recommended your hormone therapy
 - the endocrinology team at an NHS gender service
 - a local NHS endocrinology team if there is one in your area with expertise working with trans patients
+{% endcapture %}
+{% include details body=body title=title %}

-- *I have a problem with my gender surgery referral*
+{% capture title %}I have a problem with my gender surgery referral{% endcapture %}
+{% capture body %}
 If you have problems with your gender surgery referral, the NHS Gender Dysphoria National Referral Support Services (GDNRSS) have a Single Point of Access support line that you can call for information and advice about your referral.
 You can read how to access the service in [this booklet](https://cavuhb.nhs.wales/files/specialised-medicine/welsh-gender-service/v2-gender-dysphoria-about-us-booklet-pdf/).
+{% endcapture %}
+{% include details body=body title=title %}

-- *My GP isn't willing to offer bridging prescriptions*
+{% capture title %}My GP isn't willing to offer bridging prescriptions{% endcapture %}
+{% capture body %}
 - self-medication is not illegal
 - existing hormone prescriptions should not be abruptly stopped
 - bridging prescriptions guides
+{% endcapture %}
+{% include details body=body title=title %}

-- *My GP isn't willing to offer shared care or blood testing*
+{% capture title %}My GP isn't willing to offer shared care or blood testing{% endcapture %}
+{% capture body %}
 - GP can choose whether to offer shared care
 - What you can show them that might help
 - You can read about other places you can get blood tests from on [our Blood Testing page]({% link _resources/blood-testing.md %}).
+{% endcapture %}
+{% include details body=body title=title %}

-- *My GP isn't willing to perform injections for me*
+{% capture title %}My GP isn't willing to perform injections for me{% endcapture %}

-    - What should we write here?
+{% capture body %}
+TODO
+{% endcapture %}
+{% include details body=body title=title %}

-- *I have another problem with my GP surgery*
+{% capture title %}I have another problem with my GP surgery{% endcapture %}
+{% capture body %}
 If you're having a problem with the care you're receiving from a GP, start by talking to the reception staff of the GP surgery in question by email or phone call.
+{% endcapture %}
+{% include details body=body title=title %}

 ### That didn't help, what can I do?